arcaneframework/arcanefem/modules/elastodynamics/Readme.md

 <img width="500" align="left" src="https://github.com/arcaneframework/arcanefem/assets/52162083/692ba9e7-5dbd-450a-ab19-e6c4a0df58a6" />

 Here we deal with linear solid-mechanics governed by a system of PDE modeling the deformation of elastic bodies.
-The solver, here is a 2D/3D unstructured mesh linear elasticity solver, which uses FEM to search for vector solution of displacement unknown $\mathbf{u}=(u_1,u_2,u_3)$, since transient $\mathbf{u}$ changes with time.
+The solver, here is a 2D/3D unstructured mesh transient linear elasticity solver dubbed as elastodynamics, which uses FEM to search for vector solution of displacement unknown $\mathbf{u}=(u_1,u_2,u_3)$, since transient $\mathbf{u}$ changes with time.

 ## Mathematics